The instructor for your section will provide you with contact information.

 The Exam 2 (Final Exam) for Math 227 for all sections will be administered on a common exam date during May 7-12.

 A detailed contents of each exam will be determined one week before the exam, but we expect it to be as follows:

 Math 226 Basic Skills Test: Sec.
 6.2*, 6.3*, 6.4*, 6.6.

-Students may need to know and use results from sections covered on Exam 1 in order to answer questions on each Exam 2, so you should treat Exam 2 as if it were a Final Exam for that course.
+Students may need to know and use results from the Chapter 11 sections covered on Exam 1 in order to answer questions on each Exam 2, so you should treat Exam 2 as if it were a Final Exam for that course.